-- I. It is the policy of Pennsylvania Health and Wellness[®] (PHW), that procedures to treat fecal incontinence are medically necessary when meeting the following: - A. Severe, chronic fecal incontinence has not responded adequately to conservative treatments (e.g. pharmacotherapy, dietary management, strengthening exercises); - B. Age \geq 4 years and the member has previously achieved bowel control; - C. Requested procedure meets one of the following: - 1.
-Sacral nerve stimulation for a weak but structurally intact anal sphincter; - 2.
+- I. It is the policy of Pennsylvania Health and Wellness[®] (PHW), that procedures to treat fecal incontinence are medically necessary when meeting the following: - A. Severe, chronic fecal incontinence (defined as greater than two incontinent episodes on average per week and duration of incontinence greater than six months or for more than twelve months after vaginal childbirth), and has not responded adequately to conservative treatments (e.g. pharmacotherapy, dietary management, strengthening exercises); - B. Age \geq 4 years and the member has previously achieved bowel control; - C. Requested procedure meets one of the following: - 1.
+Sacral nerve stimulation for a weak but structurally intact anal sphincter when all of the following criteria is met; - a.
+A test of percutaneous stimulation was effective, defined as at least 50% sustained (more than one week) improvement in symptoms; - b.
+Condition is not related to anorectal malformation (e.g., congenital anorectal malformation, defects of the external anal sphincter over 60 degrees, visible sequelae of pelvic radiation, active anal abscesses and fistulae) and/or chronic inflammatory bowel disease; - c.
+Incontinence is not related to another neurologic condition such as peripheral neuropathy or complete spinal cord injury. - d.
+Has none of the following contraindications: - i.
+Mechanical outlet obstruction; - ii.
+Diathermy use (shortwave, microwave, ultrasound); - iii.
+Inadequate response to test stimulation or inability to operate the device; - 2.
 Sphincter repair (sphincteroplasty) when there is a defined defect of the external anal sphincter; - 3.
 Artificial bowel sphincter (Acticon Neosphincter) when all of the following criteria is met: - a.
 Age ≥ 18 years; - b.
-Failure of, or not a candidate for, medical or surgical interventions; - c.
-Incontinence is not complicated by an irreversibly obstructed proximal segment of bowel; - d.
+Failure of, or not a candidate for, medical interventions or surgical sphincter repair; - c.
+Incontinence is not complicated by an irreversibly obstructed proximal segment of bowel;

+- d.
 Absence of any physical or mental illness that would increase surgical risk; - 4.
 Colostomy, as last resort, when all other treatments have failed or are contraindicated. - II.
-It is the policy of PHW that all the following procedures are considered investigational for the treatment of fecal incontinence.
-Although they continue to be evaluated in clinical studies, current medical literature does not support their efficacy: - A. Transanal radiofrequency therapy (Secca procedure); - B. Injectable bulking agents [e.g., dextranomer/hyaluronic acid (Solesta)]; - C. Anal electrical stimulation; - D. Posterior tibial nerve stimulation. - E. Vaginal bowel control (e.g. Eclipse System).
+It is the policy of PHW that all the following procedures have not been proven effective for the treatment of fecal incontinence, although they continue to be evaluated in clinical studies: - A. Transanal radiofrequency therapy (Secca procedure); - B. Injectable bulking agents [e.g., dextranomer/hyaluronic acid (Solesta)]; - C. Anal electrical stimulation; - D. Posterior tibial nerve stimulation. - E. Vaginal bowel control (e.g. Eclipse System). - F. Sacral nerve stimulation for the treatment of chronic constipation or chronic pelvic pain.